Minimum vertex degree condition for tight Hamiltonian cycles in 3-uniform hypergraphs: Building Hamiltonian cycles in hypergraphs

 After these preparatory propositions we are ready to build a Hamiltonian cycle.
-As outlined above, we first create and put aside an \emph{absorbing path~$P_A$}, which at the end of the proof will allow us to `absorb' an arbitrary (but not too large) set $X$ of leftover vertices into an almost spanning tight cycle, and thus creating a tight Hamiltonian cycle. \begin{prop}[Absorbing path] Given Setup~\ref{setup2}, then there exists a tight (absorbing) path $P_A\subseteq H-\cR$ such that \begin{enumerate}[label=\rmlabel] \item $ |V(P_A)|\le \theta_*n$, \item the end-pairs of $P_A$ are $\zeta_*$-connectable, and \item for every set $X\subseteq V\setminus V(P_A)$ with $|X|\le 2\theta_*^2n$ there is a tight path in $H$ whose set of vertices is $V(P_A)\cup X$ and whose end-pairs are the same as those of $P_A$. \end{enumerate} \end{prop} The proof of Proposition~\ref{prop:absorbingP} is the content of Section~\ref{sec:absorbing}.
+As outlined above, we first create and put aside an \emph{absorbing path~$P_A$}, which at the end of the proof will allow us to `absorb' an arbitrary (but not too large) set $X$ of leftover vertices into an almost spanning tight cycle, thus creating a tight Hamiltonian cycle. \begin{prop}[Absorbing path] Given Setup~\ref{setup2}, there exists a tight (absorbing) path~$P_A$ which is a subhypergraph of $H-\cR$ and has the following properties. \begin{enumerate}[label=\rmlabel] \item $ |V(P_A)|\le \theta_*n$, \item the end-pairs of $P_A$ are $\zeta_*$-connectable, and \item for every set $X\subseteq V\setminus V(P_A)$ with $|X|\le 2\theta_*^2n$ there is a tight path in $H$ whose set of vertices is $V(P_A)\cup X$ and whose end-pairs are the same as those of $P_A$. \end{enumerate} \end{prop} The proof of Proposition~\ref{prop:absorbingP} is the content of Section~\ref{sec:absorbing}.
 The last proposition (see Section~\ref{sec:longpath} for its proof) establishes the existence of an almost spanning tight cycle containing~$P_A$ and covering all but at most $2\theta_*^2n$ vertices of $H$.